Everything stays on your device.

 AI chatbots

 Aski is designed to work with any AI chatbot you prefer (ChatGPT, Claude, Gemini, a local model, etc.) for generating workout JSON.
 That interaction happens entirely in your chatbot — Aski has no awareness of which chatbot you used, and there is no integration layer collecting prompts or responses.
 The chatbot's own privacy policy governs what happens inside that tool.
+Aski never makes a network call to any chatbot API, and never sees the chatbot's reply except as a workout JSON file you save into your iCloud Drive or paste into the app.

 Strava (optional, one-way)